sergeych/mp_stools/README.md

 assertContentEquals(src, "AQMEBA==".decodeBase64())
 ~~~

-__Comact__ vartianst simply lack the trailing filling that is practically useless.
+__Compact__ vartiant simply does not use trailing filling '=' characters, these are practically useless but taking space.

 ## Minimal logger